sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 This looks similar to Torch, but with the added complexity of thinking directly about memory loads and stores as opposed to just indexing into a matrix.
 However, it blows Torch out of the water on speed: !!4,600,000,000!! elements/s.
 Why is this?
 For one thing, it sends just one massive operation to the GPU instead of `5 * SEQUENCE_LENGTH * N_HEADS` operations.
 How do we understand what's actually going on inside this thing though?
 Just look at [the assembly](https://godbolt.org/z/4dT54Ejhd)!

-A sidenote -- many are scared of assembly, but on GPUs you generally write orders of magnitude less code and spend orders of magnitude more money on running it, so diving into the assembly is often worthwhile.
+A sidenote -- many are scared of assembly, but on GPUs we generally write orders of magnitude less code and spend orders of magnitude more money on running it, so diving into the assembly is often worthwhile.
 So be courageous, and dive a level deeper with me!

 First a quick digression -- what is assembly on GPUs?
 By "assembly" here I mean [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html) which is a language NVIDIA created as a lower level than CUDA so others writing high-level languages (e.g. [Google's CUDA compiler](https://research.google/pubs/pub45226/), [Halide](https://github.com/halide/Halide), Triton) could have a low-level language to compile to. /* This is sort of a bizarre situation, like if Intel had created hardware to run C on and then created assembly after the fact.
 TODO: include this?? */. /* Below PTX there's another language called "SASS" which is like GPU microcode -- the hardware executes it directly and it changes from generation to generation.
 NVIDIA really doesn't want you to use this, because if you write SASS it won't work with new GPUs.
 But you can do it anyway :p.
 TODO: include this? */ If you want to understand what Triton is actually doing, you have to look at the PTX.
 So off we go.